-THE GRAY RHINO is available in translation in Hungary, Korea, and China, with editions pending publication in Taiwan and Norway.
+THE GRAY RHINO has been translated in editions in Hungary, Korea, China (simplified characters), Taiwan (traditional characters), Norway, Brazil, and Italy.
 An international English and Indian edition are also available from Macmillan.

-A “gray rhino” is a highly probable, high impact yet neglected threat: kin to both the elephant in the room and the improbable and unforeseeable black swan.
+A “gray rhino” is a highly probable, high impact yet all too often neglected threat: kin to both the elephant in the room and the improbable and unforeseeable black swan.
 Gray rhinos are not random surprises, but occur after a series of warnings and visible evidence.
-The bursting of the housing bubble in 2008, the devastating aftermath of Hurricane Katrina and other natural disasters, the new digital technologies that upended the media world, the fall of the Soviet Union…all were evident well in advance.

 Filled with persuasive stories, real-world examples, and practical advice, The Gray Rhino is essential reading for managers, investors, planners, policy makers, and anyone who wants to understand how to profit by avoiding getting trampled.

-Professors: if you are teaching THE GRAY RHINO as required reading in your course, send a copy of your syllabus to email@example.com to schedule a free 20-minute virtual Q&A with your students.
+Professors: if you are teaching THE GRAY RHINO as required reading in your course, send a copy of your syllabus to firstname.lastname@example.org to schedule a free 30-minute virtual Q&A with your students.

 Praise for The Gray Rhino: